RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ### CUDA
 #### main
 The strong scaling graphs for CUDA do not paint a very clear picture in either direction.
-The graphs are very all over the place, but most tend to generally trend upwards overall, leading to a conclusion of poor strong scaling.
+The graphs are all over the place, but most tend to generally trend upwards overall, leading to a conclusion of poor strong scaling.
 This behavior is most likely due to the implementation not taking advantage of the GPU as much as it could.
 An interesting point to note when looking at these graphs, while the lines are very up and down, relative to the overall time taken, the range on the Y-axis is not that big.

 <img src="./Report_Images/SampleSort/CUDA_Strong/SS_CUDA_Strong_2^16_main.png" alt="CUDA_Strong_Scaling_main_2^16" width="325"/>
 <img src="./Report_Images/SampleSort/CUDA_Strong/SS_CUDA_Strong_2^18_main.png" alt="CUDA_Strong_Scaling_main_2^18" width="325"/>